kraemer-lab/GRAPEVNE/docs/getting_started/build_a_workflow.md

-# GRAPEVNE Builder
+# Build your first workflow

 GRAPEVNE Builder is the graphical interface that assists you in graphing, manipulating and building GRAPEVNE workflows.

-This tutorial will provide a quick introduction to the GRAPEVNE Builder app (see Installation instructions) that will include how to construct, build and run a simple workflow using several modules that are already available online.
+This tutorial will provide a quick introduction to the GRAPEVNE graphical interface (see Installation instructions) that will include how to construct, build and run a simple workflow using several modules that are already available online.

 For this tutorial we will download, process and visualise some publically available Covid-19 data.